Toxic Employees are bad for business

 If you’re concerned that you may accidentally hire a toxic employee without even realising it, then it may be best to look at your existing practices to ensure you avoid characters that may begin to harm the company’s reputation or even the environment of workers in the business.

-Don’t rush recruitment, as this can lead to quick hires that may not fit in as well with the existing company culture, and set up schemes to recognise and reward those already in the business so that they feel valued.
+Don’t rush recruitment.
+This can lead to quick hires that may not fit in as well with the existing company culture.
+Set up schemes to recognise and reward those already in the business so that they feel valued.